This post is also available in: Español (Spanish)

 Hotel zu Hause Berlin – Gay-owned and subtly charming, this accommodating bed and breakfast is located right in the heart of gay Schöneberg; 10 seconds from ‘Bull' or ‘New Action'.

-Axel Hotel – the most famous gay hotel chain also has a location in Berlin.
+Axel Hotel Berlin – the most famous gay hotel chain also has a location in Berlin.
 They are first gay hotel to coin the term “straight-friendly.”
-They have a nice rooftop terrace (enclosed) and popular restaurant and bar on the ground floor called Hamburger Mary’s.
+This is the original location in Berlin and they have a nice rooftop terrace (enclosed) and popular restaurant and bar on the ground floor.
 The Axel is centrally located and near the Schöneberg gay neighborhood.
 Rates start at 100€ per night.

 Michelberger Hotel – Mid-range rates with free WiFi and a restaurant.
 Rebellious fun, stylish, charismatic, individualistic, and just like gay Berlin… anything goes!